STS-41: Mission highlights

 Six hours after Discovery's launch, Ulysses was deployed from the payload bay.
 Ulysses, a joint project between the European Space Agency and NASA, was the first spacecraft to study the Sun's polar regions.
-Its voyage to the Sun began with a sixteen month trip to Jupiter where the planet's gravitational energy was used to fling Ulysses southward out of the orbital plane of the planets and on toward a solar south pole passage in 1994.
+Its voyage to the Sun began with a sixteen-month trip to Jupiter, where the planet's gravitational energy was used to fling Ulysses southward out of the orbital plane of the planets and on toward a solar south pole passage in 1994.
 The spacecraft crossed back over the orbital plane and made a solar north pole passage in 1995.
 By the time Discovery touched down at Edwards Air Force Base, California, Ulysses had already traversed 1600000 km on its five-year mission.

 With Ulysses on its way, the STS-41 crew began an ambitious schedule of science experiments.
 Flowering plant samples were grown in the CHROMEX-2 module in a Kennedy Space Center and Stony Brook University experiment.
 An earlier version of the experiment flown on STS-29 revealed chromosome damage in root tip cells but no damage to control plants on Earth.
 By studying plant samples carried on Discovery, researchers hoped to determine how the genetic material in the root cells respond to microgravity.
 The information gained was of importance to future space travelers on long-term expeditions, researchers on the planned Space Station Freedom, and may contribute to advances in intensive farming practices on Earth.

 Understanding fire behavior in microgravity was part of the continuing research to improve Space Shuttle safety.
-In a specially designed chamber, called the Solid Surface Combustion Experiment (SSCE), a strip of paper was burned and filmed to gain an understanding of the development of flame and its movement in the absence of convection currents.
+In a specially designed chamber called the Solid Surface Combustion Experiment (SSCE), a strip of paper was burned and filmed to gain an understanding of the development of flame and its movement in the absence of convection currents.
 This experiment was sponsored by the Lewis Research Center (LeRC) and Mississippi State University.

 Atmospheric ozone depletion is an environmental problem of worldwide concern.
 At the time, NASA's Nimbus 7 satellite and National Oceanic and Atmospheric Administration's (NOAA) Television Infrared Observation Satellite (TIROS) satellites provided daily data to permit researchers to detect ozone trends.
-The Shuttle Solar Backscatter Ultraviolet (SSBUV) instrument, from the Goddard Space Flight Center, carried an ozone detector instrument identical to those on the satellites.
-By comparing Discovery's measurements with coordinated satellite observations, scientists were able to calibrate their satellite instruments to insure the most accurate readings possible.
+The Shuttle Solar Backscatter Ultraviolet (SSBUV) instrument from the Goddard Space Flight Center carried an ozone detector instrument identical to those on the satellites.
+By comparing Discovery's measurements with coordinated satellite observations, scientists were able to calibrate their satellite instruments to ensure the most accurate readings possible.